chef/chef-web-docs/content/resources/remote_file/_index.md

       Change the behavior of the file resource if it is pointed at a

       symlink.
-When this value is set to `true`, the Chef client will
+When this value is set to `true`, the Chef Infra Client will

       manage the symlink''s permissions or will replace the symlink with a

       normal file if the resource has content.
 When this value is set to

-      `false`, Chef will follow the symlink and will manage the
+      `false`, Chef Infra Client will follow the symlink and will manage the

       permissions and content of the symlink''s target file.